Volunteer with us

 You will support the children and young people whilst they attend our clubs and playschemes; playing and interacting with them, looking after them and ensuring they are having a good time.
 You will be working alongside other volunteers and experienced staff.

 What training and support would I receive?

 All our volunteers complete Induction Training, which covers important topics such as Disability Awareness, Communication Skills, Safeguarding, Confidentiality and Health and Safety.
 This is delivered by a combination of face-to-face training and accredited and certificated e-learning.
-Where appropriate, you will be offered additional training, such as Makaton, enteral feeding, epilepsy awareness, behaviour management and moving and handling.
-During your time as a volunteer you will have a Volunteer Coordinator who is available for any advice or help you feel you need.
+Where appropriate, you may be offered additional training, such as Makaton, enteral feeding, epilepsy awareness, behaviour management and moving and handling.
+During your time as a volunteer with us, our Volunteer Coordinator will be available for any advice or help you feel you need.